bitnami/charts/bitnami/kubeapps/README.md

 Kubeapps 2.0 (Chart version 4.0.0) introduces some breaking changes:

  - Helm 2 is no longer supported.
 If you are still using some Helm 2 charts, [migrate them with the available tools](https://helm.sh/docs/topics/v2_v3_migration/).
 Note that some charts (but not all of them) may require to be migrated to the [new Chart specification (v2)](https://helm.sh/docs/topics/charts/#the-apiversion-field).
 If you are facing any issue managing this migration and Kubeapps, please open a new issue!
- - MongoDB&reg; is no longer supported.
+ - MongoDB is no longer supported.
 Since 2.0, the only database supported is PostgreSQL.
  - PostgreSQL chart dependency has been upgraded to a new major version.

 Due to the last point, it's necessary to run a command before upgrading to Kubeapps 2.0: